 Kristijan is the Editor in Chief of The Vostokian.
 Born and raised in Macedonia, he began his international experience at the age of 16 when he moved to Duino, Italy, where he finished his final two years of high school at the United World College of the Adriatic.
 After leaving Italy, Kristijan pursued an undergraduate degree in Politics and East European Studies at University College London between 2014 and 2017.
-Currently, Kristijan is part of the prestigious M.A. program in European, Russian and Eurasian Studies at the University of Georgetown in Washington, D.C.
+Currently, Kristijan is part of the prestigious M.A. program in European, Russian and Eurasian Studies at Georgetown University in Washington, D.C.
 Outside of formal education, Kristijan has organized and participated in a variety of summer schools and youth engagement projects in the Balkan region.
 He is fluent in Macedonian, Serbian, English, Italian, and German.
 His primary interests are the sociopolitical affairs of the ex-Yugoslav countries.

-Hristo Voynov is the Deputy Editor in Chief of The Vostokian.
+Hristo Voynov is Deputy Editor in Chief at The Vostokian.
 A Bulgarian-American who grew up in Brooklyn, New York, Hristo graduated with a BA in Political Science at Hunter College and is currently doing an MA in Political Science at the CUNY Graduate Center.
 His interests include radical politics, underground movements, and conflicts.

 Alex is the founder of The Vostokian and has lived across Eastern Europe and the Balkans.
 He is the CEO of Kinetiq Solutions an IT company with clients in America and developers in Macedonia, COO of Upshift, a digital labor marketplace, and COO of The Emerald Group, a medical marijuana consultancy.
 A 2014 graduate of the Ohio State University, he speaks Russian, Serbian, Turkish and Macedonian.
 He is also an alumnus of The Brandery-one of the top 10 startup accelerators in the world.